agentmorris/MegaDetector/classification/README.md

 The rest of this section really documents the individual cells in those scripts.

+These instructions also assume you are running in a Miniforge/Mambaforge/Anaconda command prompt, and that your current working folder is the "classification" folder within your MegaDetector folder.
+If you used the same folders we recommend in the MegaDetector instructions, for example, on Windows, before running these commands, run `cd c:\git\MegaDetector\classification`.

 #### Crop images

 Run `crop_detections.py` to crop the bounding boxes according to the MegaDetector results.
 Unless you have a good reason not to, use the `--square-crops` flag, which crops the tightest square enclosing each bounding box (which may have an arbitrary aspect ratio).